Gear GB close out

 including having a better handle on total cost of the project prior to

-along with all of the gears sent, with sum dependant on total quantity
+with all of the gears sent, with sum dependant on total quantity ordered.
+At

-ordered.
-At the time that pricing was set, and collections begun, we still
+the time that pricing was set, and collections begun, we still had not

-had not encountered our 3-months of delays and multiple false starts.
-Once
+encountered our 3-months of delays and multiple false starts.
+Once all of

-all of these delays came into play, unfortunately (for the possibility of
+these delays came into play, unfortunately (for the possibility of including a

-including a refund) getting the finished gear into the hands of the people
+refund) getting the finished gear into the hands of the people who had paid

-who had paid 3-months prior to our actually being able to provide the gear
+3-months prior to our actually being able to provide the gear (for the reasons

-(for the reasons detailed above, ie manufacturing and design delays) put
+detailed above, ie manufacturing and design delays) put shipment upon

-shipment upon completion as our #1 priority.
-As such, we skipped the step
+completion as our #1 priority.
+As such, we skipped the step of making a

 We made estimates on pricing based on a per purchaser breakdown of shipping

-gear would be, and then added in the "oh shit/just in case charge" due to
+would be, and then added in the "oh shit/just in case charge" due to the

-deposited.
-I have not touched it as I've considered it to be a "business
+I have not touched it as I've considered it to be a "business acount," and

-acount," and believed any non-gear related debits would be akin to
+believed any non-gear related debits would be akin to "embezelment."
+As such,

 -Checks made out to the manufacturer to pay for the gear, and his shipping